akshay56789/python-anywhere-ci-cd-pipeline/README.md

 2. Go to **GitHub → Actions** and verify the workflow execution.
 3. If successful, check your PythonAnywhere project for the updated code.
 4. The web app will automatically reload after deployment.
+5. **If your web app does not reflect the changes you made, then check the bash console by opening your pythonAnywhere dashboard and check whether the directory is correct. for eg./your_repo_name (master)$.
+Again run the workflow.

 ## 6. Manual Deployment (If Needed)